 6. Draining the swamp

 Distraction is the enemy of art.
-And since I have a small computer permanently connected to the entire world’s information database in my pocket the whole time, distractions are abundant.
+Since I have a small computer permanently connected to the entire world’s information database in my pocket the whole time, distractions are abundant.

 Have you ever seen how adults handle a baby holding a dangerous or fragile object?
 You don’t just snatch the thing, because that will make the baby cry.
 You replace it with their favorite toy.
 Babies lack object permanence, and “out of sight, out of mind” works on them.
 Our instinctive part is not much smarter than a baby.
 We need to give ourselves a better toy, and we’ll forget about other things.